luthersystems/docs/README.md

 ![](.gitbook/assets/LS_Logo.png)

+See [glossary](./glossary.md) for an overview of key components in the Luther platform.

 ## Welcome

-These docs are designed to assist developers using the Luther Systems platform to build and deploy applications.&#x20;
+These docs are designed to assist developers using the Luther Systems platform to build and deploy applications.

 The documentation is broken down into 3 main sections: